AcubeSAT/obc-software/README.md

 2. Open Harmony3.
 3. Navigate to File -> Preferences -> Diff.
 4. In the 'Diff Tool Command' section, enter `/usr/bin/meld {0} {1}`

+## Dev Containers
+To avoid the hussle of building the correct development environment, we've added Dev Containers.
+It will be cloned in the `.devcontainer` folder, after `conan source .` is run in the Build section of this README.

+Requirements:
+- Docker Engine

+Instructions for how to start & use can be found in the README.md in the `.devcontainer` folder.